Nut Roll Coffee Cake

 - 2 tablespoons 2% milk

 - 2 teaspoons ground cinnamon

 - In a large bowl, dissolve yeast in warm water.
 Add the butter, milk, egg yolks, sugar, salt and flour.
 Beat until smooth (mixture will be sticky).
 Cover and refrigerate overnight.

 - For filling, in a small bowl, beat egg whites on medium speed until soft peaks form.
 Gradually beat in 1 cup sugar, about 2 tablespoons at a time, on high until sugar is dissolved.
 In a large bowl, combine the walnuts, milk, cinnamon and remaining sugar; fold in egg whites.

 - Divide dough in half.
-On a well-floured surface, roll each portion into an 18-in. x 12-in. rectangle.
+On a well-floured surface, roll each portion into an 18x12-in. rectangle.
 Spread filling evenly over each rectangle to within 1/2 in. of edges.
 Roll up jelly-roll style, starting with a long side; pinch seam to seal.

 - Place one filled roll seam side up in a greased 10-in. tube pan.
 Top with second roll, seam side down.
-Bake at 350° for 40-45 minutes or until golden brown.
+Bake at 350° until golden brown, 40-45 minutes.
 Cool for 10 minutes before removing from pan to a wire rack.
-Yield: 16 servings.

 Wonderful coffee cake.
 Moist and if you are a walnut lover; this is for you.
 Has a wonderful European home baked flavor.
 Almost like a Hungarian Kolache or a Polish Babka!